 When you’re diagnosed with coeliac disease, you’re told barley is one of things you cannot eat.

-This is placing a greater responsibility on the manufacturers to confirm that products contain less than 20ppm of gluten and can be labelled as gluten free.
+Some 187 products were remove from Coeliac UK’s food and drink guide at the time, placing a greater responsibility on the manufacturers to confirm that products contain less than 20ppm of gluten and can be labelled as gluten free.

 • Heinz Rich and Tangy Sandwich Pickle